awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

 You can also create your own custom IAM policies to allow permissions for Amazon Comprehend actions and resources\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.

-## Role\-Based Permissions Required for Asynchronous Operations<a name="auth-role-permissions"></a>
+## Role\-based permissions required for asynchronous operations<a name="auth-role-permissions"></a>

 To use the Amazon Comprehend asynchronous operations, you must grant Amazon Comprehend access to the Amazon S3 bucket that contains your document collection\.
 You do this by creating a data access role in your account with a trust policy to trust the Amazon Comprehend service principal\.
-For more information about creating a role, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *AWS Identity and Access Management User Guide*\.
+For more information about creating a role, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *AWS Identity and Access Management User Guide*\.

 The following shows an example trust policy for the role that you create\.
 To help with [confused deputy prevention](cross-service-confused-deputy-prevention.md), you restrict the scope of the permission by using one or more global condition context keys\.
 Set the `aws:SourceAccount` value to your account ID\.
 If you use the `ArnEquals` condition, set the `aws:SourceArn` value to the ARN of the job\.
 Use a wildcard for the job number in the ARN, because Amazon Comprehend generates this number as part of job creation\.